terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_members_v2.html.markdown

   example, a member with a weight of 10 receives five times as much traffic as a member with a weight of 2.
 Defaults to 1.

+* `monitor_port` - (Optional) An alternate protocol port used for health monitoring a backend member.

+* `monitor_address` - (Optional) An alternate IP address used for health monitoring a backend member.

 * `admin_state_up` - (Optional) The administrative state of the member.
   A valid value is true (UP) or false (DOWN).
 Defaults to true.